Nightbloo3/nightbloo3.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Currently I am a Master's candidate of Applied Linguistics in the College of Foreign Languages and Literature at Fudan University.
-I received my bachelor's degree of Art from Ocean University of China, where I was very fortunate to be advised by [Prof. Yingying Liu](https://flc.ouc.edu.cn/2021/1022/c12471a353865/page.htm) during my undergraduate years. <br> <br> My research interests are primarily in second language acquisition, Complex Dynamics System Theory, corpus linguistics, English for Academic Purposes, and technology-enhanced language learning.
+I received my bachelor's degree of Art from Ocean University of China, where I was very fortunate to be advised by [Prof. Yingying Liu](https://flc.ouc.edu.cn/2021/1022/c12471a353865/page.htm) during my undergraduate years. <br> <br> My research interests are primarily in second language acquisition, Complex Dynamic Systems Theory, corpus linguistics, English for Academic Purposes, and intelligent computer-assisted language learning.
 I am particularly interested in examining second language development (especially L2 writing) by means of a corpus-based approach.
-I also have a longstanding interest in computer-assisted language learning, such as how Large Language Models (LLMs) can be employed in language learning, teaching, and assessment.
+I also have a longstanding interest in technology-enhanced language learning, such as how Large Language Models (LLMs) can be employed in language learning, teaching, and assessment.
 My work appears in _System_ and _Applied Linguistics_.
 For more information on my academic outputs, please visit my [research gate page](https://www.researchgate.net/profile/Huilei-Qi).<br>

 # 📖 Education